Recommendation 319 (2012)1

 1. The Congress of Local and Regional Authorities of the Council of Europe refers to:

 b.
-Article 2, paragraph 3 of Statutory Resolution (2011)2 relating to the Congress, stipulating that “The Congress shall prepare on a regular basis country-by-country reports on the situation of local and regional democracy in all member states and in states which have applied to join the Council of Europe, and shall ensure, in particular, that the principles of the European Charter of Local Self-Government are implemented’’;
+Article 2, paragraph 3 of the above-mentioned Statutory Resolution CM/Res(2011)2, stipulating that “The Congress shall prepare on a regular basis country-by-country reports on the situation of local and regional democracy in all member states and in states which have applied to join the Council of Europe, and shall ensure, in particular, that the principles of the European Charter of Local Self-Government are implemented’’;

-d.
-Recommendation 77 (2000) on local and regional democracy in the Czech Republic and Resolution 93 (2000) of the Congress pertaining to the previous monitoring visits carried out in November 1999 and March 2000;
+d. its Recommendation 77 (2000) on local and regional democracy in the Czech Republic and Resolution 93 (2000) pertaining to the previous monitoring visits carried out in November 1999 and March 2000;

-e. the explanatory memorandum on local and regional democracy in the Czech Republic drawn up by the Rapporteurs, Emil Calota (Romania, L, SOC) and Philippe Receveur (Switzerland, R, EPP/CD), following an official visit to the Czech Republic from 13 to 15 June 2011.
+e. the explanatory memorandum on local and regional democracy in the Czech Republic drawn up by the Rapporteurs, Emil Calota and Philippe Receveur, following an official visit to the Czech Republic from 13 to 15 June 2011.

 2. The Congress notes that:

 a. the Czech Republic signed the European Charter of Local Self-Government on 28 May 1998 and ratified it on 7 May 1999 with entry into force on 1 September 1999.
-It does not consider itself bound by Article 4, paragraph 5, Article 6, paragraph 2, Article 7, paragraph 2, Article 9, paragraph 3, paragraph 5 and paragraph 6;
+The Czech Republic does not consider itself bound by Article 4, paragraph 5, Article 6, paragraph 2, Article 7, paragraph 2, Article 9, paragraph 3, paragraph 5 and paragraph 6;

 b. the Czech Republic has not signed the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority (CETS No. 207);

-c. the Monitoring Committee decided on 23 March 2011 to carry out the second monitoring of the state of local and regional self-government in the Czech Republic and its compliance with the European Charter of Local Self-Government.
-It instructed Emil Calota (Romania, L, SOC) and Philippe Receveur (Switzerland, R, EPP/CD) to prepare and submit to the Congress, as Rapporteurs, a report on local and regional democracy in the Czech Republic;
+c. the Congress Committee on the Honouring of Obligations and Commitments by Member States of the European Charter of Local Self-Government (Monitoring Committee) decided on 23 March 2011 to carry out the second monitoring of the state of local and regional self-government in the Czech Republic and its compliance with the European Charter of Local Self-Government.
+It instructed Emil Calota and Philippe Receveur to prepare and submit to the Congress, as Rapporteurs, a report on local and regional democracy in the Czech Republic;

 d. the Congress delegation carried out a monitoring visit to the Czech Republic from 13 to 15 June 2011 visiting Prague, Brno and Velký Osek.

-a. considerable progress has been accomplished since the last monitoring mission and that the legal framework that is now established is generally in conformity with the Charter for local and regional authorities alike;
+a. considerable progress has been accomplished since the last monitoring mission and that the legal framework that is now established is generally in conformity with the European Charter of Local Self-Government for local and regional authorities alike;

 b. the mechanisms of consultation with local and regional authorities on matters concerning them directly are functioning well;

 d.
-Articles 4 (para.
-5) and 9 (paras.
-3, 5 and 6) of the European Charter of Local Self-Government are de facto operational, even though the Czech Republic has not ratified them.
+Articles 4 (paragraph 5) and 9 (paragraphs 3, 5 and 6) of the European Charter of Local Self-Government are de facto operational, even though the Czech Republic has not ratified them.